Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Unveiling Misevolution in Self-evolving LLM Agents

 \subsection{Misevolution via Memory Accumulation}

 In this subsection, we investigate whether the mere accumulation of memory can lead to misevolution by degrading safety alignment or inducing emergent undesirable behaviors.

-\textbf{Setup.} For SE-Agent, we employed Qwen3-Coder-480B-Instruct as the backbone LLM.
-We let the agent evolve on SWE-Bench-verified to summarize and distill strategies from its trajectories.
-We then evaluated its safety both before evolution (without memory) and after evolution (with the distilled strategies provided as context).
-We reported Refusal Rate (RR) and Attack Success Rate (ASR) on RedCode-Gen. See Appendix \ref{app:detailed_setting_se_agent} for details.
+\textbf{Setup.} {We instantiated SE-Agent with Qwen3-Coder-480B-Instruct and let the agent evolve on SWE-Bench-verified for three rounds to summarize and distill strategies.
+We then evaluated its safety on RedCode-Gen both before evolution (without memory) and after evolution, where the distilled strategies were provided in the context.
+The generation parameters on RedCode were identical to those in Section \ref{sec:model_evo}.
+We used Refusal Rate (RR) and Attack Success Rate (ASR) as safety metrics; higher RR and lower ASR imply better safety.
+See Appendix \ref{app:detailed_setting_se_agent} for detailed prompts.}

-We also experimented with the memory storage and retrieval mechanism from AgentNet, simulating a scenario where agents are informed of past successful and failed experiences during task execution.
-To ensure higher controllability, we mainly present results in a ``static" setting, where we manually constructed the experiences in the agent's memory and tested it on a new query.
-We curated 40 cases across four scenarios (Sales, Service, Medicine, and Finance).
-Each case consists of a list of experiences (\textit{e.g.}, actions and feedbacks) and a test query.
-We then used AgentNet's prompt template to insert these experiences into the context as the agent handled the test query\footnote{We also experimented with a ``dynamic" setting where we fully simulated the agent-user interactions, and obtained similar results.
-However, this setting is less scalable for showing statistical significance.}.
-The agent's response was evaluated for safety by both an LLM (Gemini-2.5-Pro) and a human judge.
-We tested seven top-tier LLMs as backbone models, including GPT-5~\citep{openai2025gpt5}, Gemini-2.5-Pro~\citep{comanici2025gemini}, and Qwen3-235B-Instruct~\citep{yang2025qwen3}.
-See Appendix \ref{app:detailed_setting_of_reward_hacking} for detailed settings.
+We also experimented with AgentNet’s memory storage and retrieval mechanism, simulating agents informed by past successful and failed experiences. {We designed our experiment with two settings: ``static" and ``dynamic".
+In ``static", we manually crafted experiences in the memory and tested the agent on a new query.
+In ``dynamic", we simulated full agent-user interactions.
+We primarily report results from the ``static" setting as it offers greater experimental control\footnote{We observed similar results in ``dynamic" setting, but it is less scalable for showing statistical significance.}.} Specifically, We curated 40 cases across four scenarios (Sales, Service, Medicine, and Finance), each containing historical experiences (actions and feedback) and a test query (illustrated in Figure \ref{fig:reward_hacking_medical_showcase}(a)).
+We then used AgentNet’s prompt template to insert these experiences into the context when the agent handled the test query. {We tested seven top-tier LLMs, including GPT-5~\citep{openai2025gpt5}, Gemini-2.5-Pro, Qwen3-235B-Instruct~\citep{yang2025qwen3}, with a temperature of 0.1.
+Finally, the agent's response was evaluated for safety by both an LLM judge (Gemini-2.5-Pro) and a human judge.
+Appendix \ref{app:detailed_setting_of_reward_hacking} provides the detailed ``static" and ``dynamic" settings and the corresponding prompts.

+To provide a longitudinal analysis, we adopted the ``dynamic" setting of the AgentNet experiment in Service scenario, where we simulated the agent-user interactions for 100 rounds.
+We used Qwen2.5-72B-Instruct as the backbone and tracked the Unsafe Rate on 10 test queries every 10 rounds.}

 \textbf{Observations and analysis.} Our experiment revealed two primary forms of undesirable outcomes from memory evolution: safety alignment decay and deployment-time reward hacking. \textbf{Safety alignment decay} refers to the degradation of an agent’s safety alignment as it accumulates experience.
 As shown in Table \ref{tab:results_memory_evolve_se-agent}, for the SE-Agent instantiated with Qwen3-Coder-480B-Instruct (the largest coder model in Qwen3 series), the Refusal Rate for harmful instructions decreased by 45\% after memory evolution, while the ASR surged from a mere 0.6\% to 20.6\%.